 Ellen, a graphic designer, and Ben, who works in software for the financial services industry, came back to update their project with a new focus: modernize the dated and uninspiring master bath.
 Ellen added an extra flourish to give us a sense of their urgency – in her otherwise succinct project post, she noted that “the toothbrush holder in each bathroom has holes for 5 brushes — that’s 10 total in a two-bedroom apartment and our brushes don’t even fit!”
 While that particular complaint may not have been the driving force behind the decision to renovate, if there is one thing a New York apartment doesn’t need, it is room for 10 toothbrushes.

-We sent three contractors their way and Sweeten Expert Alan immediately clicked with the family, guiding them on first-time renovation questions and helping them sequence the work to take advantage of the space they had.
+We sent three contractors their way and this Sweeten contractor immediately clicked with the family, guiding them on first-time renovation questions and helping them sequence the work to take advantage of the space they had.
 Above all else, Ellen and Ben wanted to open up the space, make the room feel brighter, and incorporate features that would use water more conservatively.
 Out with the industrial-flush toilet, bland beige vanity, and tetris tile!
 In the master bath, the stand-up shower was unnecessarily tight and penned in by a dropped ceiling, but keeping the overall layout in place let Ellen focus on the fun of the hunt for just the right materials and fixtures and feel.

 Ellen and Ben decided to stick with a simple black and white contrast in the master bath.
 Large-format matte black hex tiles found on Amazon are lined with a light gray grout and provide an anchor for the new wall tile.
 Ellen went with classic subway wall tile laid in a straight grid – the unstaggered approach is a more modern and linear take on a perennial design choice.
 Ellen’s pièce de résistance is the wooden vanity.
-This veteran blogger assumed that beauty was a custom piece – nope – Ellen took a West Elm side table and worked with Alan to customize it for plumbing, adding a marble topper and Kohler vessel above-counter sink to shield the wood from water exposure.
+We assumed that beauty was a custom piece – nope – Ellen took a West Elm side table and worked with their contractor to customize it for plumbing, adding a marble topper and Kohler vessel above-counter sink to shield the wood from water exposure.
 A wall-mounted faucet by California Faucets keeps the sink counter clear and adds simplicity with a single handle.
 Ellen should definitely get a cut of any future side-table-as-sink West Elm sales…!

 Ellen and Ben are treating us to not one beautiful bath, but two!
 We’ll check back in next week to see how their second bathroom turned out, and we’re hearing that the kitchen renovation is still on the horizon, so here’s hoping we get to see more from this stylish family!